RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

     RAM and which part is OK to store in persistent memory.
 If your application is not specifically designed for this technology, persistent-memory performance is going to be very slow and perhaps unpredictable.
-Redis Enterprise Flash, in contrast, is application agnostic as it performs this function on the server side and your application has no need to understand where the data resides.
+Redis on Flash, in contrast, is application agnostic as it performs this function on the server side and your application has no need to understand where the data resides.
 Your application issues the same commands it always has with Redis and